The Library offers teens much more than just a place to study.

 Teen Advisory Board

 Your voice is needed!
 Join our Teen Advisory Board (TAB) and give us a window into what teenagers are looking for in a library setting.
 Help with library projects and programming, and meet other teens in the community.
 TAB meetings take place at the Baldwin Public Library, and Seaholm and Groves High Schools.
 Lunch is provided at the high school meetings.
 All teens are welcome to attend.
 Registration is required.

 TUESDAY, MARCH 20, GROVES HIGH SCHOOL MEDIA CENTER, During A and B lunches

 THURSDAY, MARCH 22 AT 7:00 P.M.
 BALDWIN PUBLIC LIBRARY

 TUESDAY, MARCH 27, SEAHOLM HIGH SCHOOL MEDIA CENTER, During A and B lunches

 The Library is always looking for eager helpers to shelve books, assist with programs and more.
 If you’re looking for service hours — or if you just like the Library environment — we could use your help!
 Fill out and submit your volunteer application here.

 Pizza and Pages

-Join us on the first Thursday of every month, when we meet to eat pizza and discuss a new book.
-The first 10 people to register get a free book, generously provided by the Friends of Baldwin Public Library!
+Eat pizza and discuss a book.
+The first 8 people to register get a free book, generously provided by the Friends of Baldwin Public Library!
 Pizza and Pages is co-sponsored by Jet’s Pizza.
-Grades 7-12, registration required.
+Registration required.

 Teen Writers Group